 Rio Salado Licence

-Echo is currently participating in a Technical Evaluation Agreement with Pluspetrol and YPFB in the Rio Salado block, which, upon completion, and subject to favourable conclusions will enable the companies to negotiate a commercial agreement with YPFB, defining a work programme and likely lead to exploration drilling.
+Echo is currently participating in a Technical Evaluation Agreement with YPFB in the Rio Salado block, which, upon completion, and subject to favourable conclusions will enable the Company to negotiate a commercial agreement with YPFB, defining a work programme and likely lead to exploration drilling.